 The Constable's Palace in Pamplona houses the exhibition “Prevention Posters of the 20th Century”

-The capital of the Foral Community will host until October 30 the exhibition “Prevention Posters of the 20th Century”, organized by
+The capital of the Foral Community will host the exhibition until October 30 “Prevention Posters of the 20th Century”, organized by

-The event was presented by José Ignacio Díaz Lucas, Northern Territorial Director of Mutua, Josep Alfonso Caro, general director of AXA Foundation, an entity that collaborates in the exhibition, and the advisor of Economic and Business Development of the Foral Government of Navarra, Mikel Irujo.
-Also attending the meeting were Socorro García, Provincial Director of the Mutua in Navarra, Carlos Miguel Vivanco, territorial director of the Labor and Social Security Inspection in Navarra, and Mercedes Langarica, manager of the Graduate College Social of Navarra, among other guests.
+The event was presented by José Ignacio Díaz Lucas, Northern Territorial Director of Fraternidad-Muprespa, and in the same they intervened Natalia Fdez Laviada, deputy general director of Prevention, Quality and Communication of the Mutua,Josep Alfonso Caro, general director of AXA Foundation, entity that collaborates in the exhibition, and the Minister of Economic and Business Development of the Foral Government of Navarra,Mikel Irujo.
+They also attended the meeting Socorro Garcia, Provincial Director of the Mutual Fund in Navarra,Carlos Miguel Vivanco, territorial director of the Labor and Social Security Inspection in Navarra, and Mercedes Langarica, manager of the College of Social Graduates of Navarra, among other guests.

-Josep Alfonso Caro highlighted that the prevention of occupational risks is a fundamental aspect for everyone, but it is “the reason for being of an insurer.”
+Josep Alfonso Caro He stressed that the prevention of occupational risks is a fundamental aspect for everyone, but it is “the reason for being an insurer.”
 "Much progress has been made but much remains to be done because in 2021 there have been more than 700 deaths in the workplace.
 Without a doubt the exhibition has historical and artistic value, but above all, it should invite us to reflect," he concluded.

-Antonio José Millán, director of the AXA Chair of Prevention, was subsequently responsible for taking a guided tour of these posters to review the history of occupational risk prevention in Spain during the last century.
+Antonio José Millán, director of the AXA Chair of Prevention, was later responsible for taking a guided tour of these posters to review the history of occupational risk prevention in Spain during the last century.

 This is the exhibition of Prevention Posters of the 20th century

-The exhibition has accumulated 40 locations in 26 provinces and has traveled 30,000 kilometers, reaching an audience of about ten million people.Belonging to the La Retrografia collection and focused on the theme of safety at work, prevention and health labor, each poster that is part of the exhibition, makes a free audio guide available to the visitor using a QR code, to better understand each work and contextualize the exhibition.
+The exhibition has accumulated 40 locations in 26 provinces and has traveled 30,000 kilometers, reaching an audience of about ten million people.
+Belonging to the La Retrografia collection and focused on the theme of safety at work, prevention and occupational health, each poster that is part of the exhibition, makes a free audio guide available to the visitor using a QR code, to better understand each work and contextualize the exhibition.

 In addition to the value of the posters as testimony to the way in which risk prevention was communicated in the last century, they are also first-rate artistic works, signed, in some cases by important poster artists from a hundred years ago, such as Callejo, Niebla or Cerro.